fortinet-solutions-cse/sdwan-advpn-reference/README.md

-# Jinja CLI Templates for Fortinet SD-WAN/ADVPN
+# Jinja Orchestrator 7.2 (for Fortinet SD-WAN/ADVPN)

-FortiManager 7.0.1+ includes built-in Jinja engine that allows you to use Jinja syntax for CLI Templates.
-This repository contains generic, ready-to-use templates that generate our best-practice SD-WAN/ADVPN configuration.
+This repository contains generic, ready-to-use Jinja templates that generate our best-practice SD-WAN/ADVPN configuration.
-These templates are easily tunable for your projects, as will be briefly explained below.
+These templates are easily tunable for your projects.
+We call them the Jinja Orchestrator, because of the layer of abstraction that they provide.

+Generally, there are two ways of using the Jinja Orchestrator:

+- It can be used as part of the FortiManager-based SD-WAN deployment, thanks to the Jinja engine built into the FortiManager 7.0.1+.
-Our [Deployment Guide for MSSPs (Release 7.2)](https://docs.fortinet.com/document/fortigate/7.2.0/sd-wan-deployment-for-mssps/705134/introduction) contains more information about using these templates in your projects.
+  The Jinja Orchestrator is used to generate the foundation of your SD-WAN project, supplemented by other templates available in the FortiManager.
+Our [Deployment Guide for MSSPs (Release 7.2)](https://docs.fortinet.com/document/fortigate/7.2.0/sd-wan-deployment-for-mssps/705134/introduction) contains more information about using the Jinja Orchestrator in this way.

-Additionally, we provide a simple renderer written in Python, which you can use to render the templates without FortiManager.
+- It can also be used for an offline rendering (without the FortiManager), thanks to a simple renderer written in Python.
-It will generate a set of plain-text files with FOS configuration for each device, which you can simply copy-paste to your FortiGate devices (or use the [Configuration Scripts](https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
+  It will generate a set of plain-text files with FOS configuration for each device, which you can simply copy-paste to your FortiGate devices
+  (or use the [Configuration Scripts](https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
-This method is handy to build a quick and simple lab or to quickly validate the changes made to your Jinja templates.
+  This method is handy to build a quick and simple lab or to quickly validate the changes made to your Project Template.

-A brief summary of features supported by these templates is available in the file [Supported_Features.md](./Supported_Features.md).
-A complete reference of all supported parameters in the Project Template is available in the file [Project_Template_Reference.md](./Project_Template_Reference.md).

-Please also check the [Wiki](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/wiki) page of this repository for some useful tips and examples.
+The main source of documentation for the Jinja Orchestrator - from a brief list of supported features to a detailed reference for each one of them - is available in the [Wiki](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/wiki).

+We also recommend consulting the [Deployment Guide for MSSPs (Release 7.2)](https://docs.fortinet.com/document/fortigate/7.2.0/sd-wan-deployment-for-mssps/705134/introduction) for more information about the templates structure and their use in your projects.

 Finally, feel free to report issues and provide your suggestions ([right here](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/issues)).

 ## Routing Design Flavors

-Currently we provide three main design flavors - each under its own directory:
+Jinja Orchestrator 7.2 supports three main design flavors - each under its own directory:

 - **"BGP per Overlay"** is the traditional routing design for our SD-WAN/ADVPN deployments, in which a separate IBGP session is established over each overlay between an Edge device and a Hub.